-1. Tree size.
-All trees, except street trees, shall be a minimum of ten (12) feet high and have a minimum caliper of two (2) inches at time of planting except that thirty (30) percent of the tree requirement may be met by native

-- species with a minimum height of eight (10) feet and a minimum caliper of one and one-half ($1\frac{1}{2}$) inches at time of planting. - 2.
+- 1. If an irrigation system is not provided, a hose bib shall be provided within seventy-five (75) feet of any landscape area. - F. Trees. - Tree size.
+All trees, except street trees, shall be a minimum of ten (12) feet high and have a minimum caliper of two (2) inches at time of planting except that thirty (30) percent of the tree requirement may be met by native species with a minimum height of eight (10) feet and a minimum caliper of one and one-half (11/2) inches at time of planting. - 2.
 Street tree size and spacing.
 Street trees shall be of a species typically grown in Miami-Dade County which normally mature to a height of at least twenty (20) feet.
 Street trees shall have a clear trunk of four (4) feet, an overall height of twelve (12) feet and a minimum caliper of two (2) inches at time of planting, and shall be provided along all roadways at a maximum average spacing of thirty-five (35) feet on center, except as otherwise provided in this chapter.
 Street trees are not required when a colonnade open to the public is located within four (4) feet of the edge of the roadway.
-The thirty-five (35) foot average spacing requirement for multiple single family units such as zero-lotline and townhouse shall be based on the total lineal footage of roadway for the entire project and not based on individual lot widths.
-Street trees shall be placed within the swale area or shall be placed on private property where demonstrated to be necessary due to right-of-way obstructions as determined by the Public Works Department or the appropriate authority within the municipality.
+The thirty-five (35) foot average spacing requirement for multiple single family units such as zero-lot-line and townhouse shall be based on the total lineal footage of roadway for the entire project and not based on private property where demonstrated to be necessary due to right-of-way obstructions as determined by the Public Works Department or the appropriate authority within the municipality.
 Street trees planted along private roadways shall be placed within seven (7) feet of the edge of roadway pavement and/or where present within seven (7) feet of the sidewalk. - 3.
 Power lines.
-Where the height and location of overhead powerlines requires the planting of low growing trees, street trees shall have a minimum height of eight (8) feet, a minimum caliper of one and one-half (11⁄2) inches at time of planting, and shall meet the following requirements: - 4.
-Single trunk trees clear of lateral branches to four (4) feet and/or multitrunk trees or tree/shrubs, as referenced in the Landscape Manual, cleared of foliage to a height of four (4) feet. - 5.
-A maximum average spacing of twenty-five (25) feet on center. - Maturing to a height and spread not encroaching within five (5) feet of overhead power distribution lines. - 7.
-Under high voltage (50kV and above) transmission lines installed independent of underbuilt distribution lines, tree height and spread shall not exceed the minimum approach distances specified in the current ANSI (American National Standards Institute) Z133.1 Standards, as referenced in the Landscape Manual. - 8.
-Palms.
+Where the height and location of overhead powerlines requires the planting of low growing trees, street trees shall have a minimum height of eight (8) feet, a minimum caliper of one and one-half (11/2) inches at time of planting, and shall meet the following requirements: - Single trunk trees clear of lateral branches to four (4) feet and/or multitrunk trees or tree/shrubs, as referenced in the Landscape Manual, cleared of foliage to a height of four (4) feet. - 5.
+A maximum average spacing of twenty-five (25) feet on center. - 6.
+Maturing to a height and spread not encroaching within five (5) feet of overhead power distribution lines. - 7.
+Under high voltage (50kV and above) transmission lines installed independent of underbuilt distribution lines, tree height and spread shall not exceed the minimum approach distances specified in the current ANSI (American National Standards Institute) Z133.1 Standards, as referenced in the Landscape Manual.

+- 8. Palms.
 Palms which meet all of the following requirements shall count as a required street tree on the basis of one (1) palm per tree. - 9.
 Minimum canopy of fifteen (15) feet at maturity. - 10.
 Provided at an average maximum spacing of twenty-five (25) feet on center. - 11.
-Fourteen-foot minimum overall height or minimum caliper of four (4) inches at time of planting.

-- 12. It is provided however that queen palms (Syagrus romanzoffiana) shall not be allowed as street trees. - 13.
+Fourteen-foot minimum overall height or minimum caliper of four (4) inches at time of planting. - 12.
+It is provided however that queen palms (Syagrus romanzoffiana) shall not be allowed as street trees. - 13.
 Minimum number of required trees.
 Within the City of North Miami, the minimum number of required trees, in addition to street trees, is referenced in the following table: